-- three newsletters were published, and other news distributed by e-mail - our health and safety plans and programme were updated, and we have had another incident-free year - a review and re-writing of our constitution.
+- three newsletters were published, and other news distributed by e-mail - our health and safety plans and programme were updated.
+We had one accident this year when a volunteer fell on a slippy path near the ranger's house. - a review and re-writing of our constitution.
 New legislation for incorporated societies requires our Society to change its constitution, some management processes and record keeping and to re-register with the authorities.
 Once we have agreed on a new version it is likely we will bring it to an Extraordinary General Meeting for approval by our members.
 With that approval in place, we can submit the document for approval and apply for re-registration.
 We have until April 2026 to complete this work.